You are here

 What is an Occupational Therapist (OT)?

-An occupational therapist is a trained health professional that uses purposeful, goal directed activities and task analysis to enable a child with a disability to benefit from their individualized education program (IEP).
+An occupational therapist is a trained health professional who uses purposeful, goal-directed activities and task analysis to enable a child with a disability to benefit from their individualized education program (IEP).
 Federal law mandates that occupational therapy (OT) in the school system be educationally relevant.
-The focus of OT services in a school setting is to promote functional independence or participation within the educational environment.
+The focus of OT services in a school setting is to work collaboratively with the student's IEP team and to promote functional independence or participation within the educational environment.
 Educational OT services are those services developed by educational personnel and the family and authorized in a student's IEP.
-OT services may be delivered directly to the child, on behalf of the child (consultation with parents and teachers) or through modifications and support for school personnel that will be provided for the child (in-service training).
+OT services may be delivered directly to the child, on behalf of the child (consultation with parents and teachers), or through modifications and support for school personnel that will be provided for the child (in-service training).
 The IEP team may determine that the student does not require occupational therapy through the educational program.
 OT services are not intended to satisfy the medical needs of a student and therefore may not meet the total therapy needs of the student.
 However, the student's family may wish to pursue therapy services outside the educational setting.

 The federal definition of occupational therapy as a related service means services provided by a qualified occupational therapist;